belalabouzaid/siads699_team13_collab/README.md

 The second region of interest.
 The train/test data covers May-July 2022.
 The validation area was the same as the train/test area for June-August 2021.
 ## 3.3.3 Criteria
 The areas were selected based upon the following criteria:
-- Area with the lest amount of precipitation
+- Area with the lest amount of precipitation<br>
-- The training area was selected in the years when drought existed and cloud-free imagery was available
+- The training area was selected in the years when drought existed and cloud-free imagery was available<br>
-- Irrigated lands were avoided
+- Irrigated lands were avoided<br>
-- Areas with variable land cover was favored
+- Areas with variable land cover was favored<br>

 # 4. Running The Project
 The project code is fully developed in Python and has been run in Google Collab.
 Google Drive was used for data input/output storage.
 The project data was partially downloaded and processed from the Google Earth Engine API in python (code provided in this repository), and partially downloaded and processed in ESRI (outside the scope of this repository).